jdevfullstack-tutorials/github-for-non-code-writers/README.md

 # GitHub For Non-Code Writers
-GitHub is not only for software development and if you are a writer, just like a blogger, even non-tech, you can utilize GitHub.
+GitHub is not only for software developers and if you are a writer, just like a blogger, even non-tech, you can utilize GitHub.
 It really fits your need as a writer.